goodonone/celebrity-health-fitness-video-subscription/README.md

 ## Future Development:
-- Complete Search functionlity, to be able to search for specific videos and items in the store.
+- Complete Search functionlity, to be able to search for specific videos and do a site-wide search for items in the store.
 - Check for all edge cases in the Password Missmatch check in the Sign-Up Form.

 # Backend